phanvanhoaiminh132/reactCodeDemo/README.Docker.md

 open terminal and run: `cd reactCodeDemo`

 ## build docker file
-run: `docker-compose -f docker-compose-dev.yaml up` When you're ready, start your application by running:
+run: `docker-compose build --no-cache`
-`docker compose up --build`.
+When you're ready, start your application by running: `docker compose up --watch`.

-Your application will be available at http://localhost:3000.
+Your application will be available at http://localhost:3001.

-### Deploying your application to the cloud
+# Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.
 If your cloud uses a different CPU architecture than your development